youneshenniwrites/GraphQL-Server/README.md

 The great thing about graphql-yoga is the fact that it comes with a playground client to run queries and mutations on the browser.

 ## Configuring the GraphQL server

+We will be using this server to fetch weather data from a REST API.
+But the endpoint can be changed to retrieve data from any REST API.

 * Clone this repo to your local machine.